 5.Check your mileage to prevent runner’s knee injury

-Runner’s knee injury is one of the most common injuries that afflicts athletes.
+Runner’s knee injury is one of the most common injuries that afflict athletes.
 Avoid drastic increment of mileage without professional guidance.
 Your knees, joints, and feet have a naturally limited capacity.
-The runner’s knee condition is usually felt behind the knee cap.
+The runner’s knee condition is usually felt behind the kneecap.